Microscale and macroscale models: Complexity

 The complexity of systems addressed by microscale models leads to complexity in the models themselves, and the specification of a microscale model can be tens or hundreds of times larger than its corresponding macroscale model.
 (The simplified example of Figure 2 has 25 times as many lines in its specification as does Figure 1.)
 Since bugs occur in computer software and cannot completely be removed by standard methods such as testing, and since complex models often are neither published in detail nor peer-reviewed, their validity has been called into question.
 Guidelines on best practices for microscale models exist but no papers on the topic claim a full resolution of the problem of validating complex models.

 Future

 Computing capacity is reaching levels where populations of entire countries or even the entire world are within the reach of microscale models, and improvements in the census and travel data allow further improvements in parameterizing such models.
-Remote sensors from Earth-observing satellites and from ground-based observatories such as the National Ecological Observatory Network (NEON) provide large amounts of data for calibration.
+Remote sensors from Earth-observing satellites and ground-based observatories such as the National Ecological Observatory Network (NEON) provide large amounts of data for calibration.
 Potential applications range from predicting and reducing the spread of disease to helping understand the dynamics of the earth.